groovenauts/QueryItSmart/README.md

-# QueryItSmart
+# QueryIt Smart

-QueryIt Smart is the demonstration application for BigQuery & Cloud Machine Learning.
+QueryIt Smart is the demonstration application where it combines [BigQuery](http://cloud.google.com/bigquery) for large scale data analytics and [Cloud Machine Learning Engine](http://cloud.google.com/ml) for scalable machine learning analytics.
+See [What is it?](whatisit.md) page for details of the technology.

 ## Preparation